Quotes for Gardeners, Lovers of the Green Way,

 Upgrade your appliances to more energy efficient models if possible.

-Insulate your attic, install attic fans, reduce loss of energy though the attic and roof.
+Insulate your attic, install attic fans, reduce loss of energy though the attic

 Paint your roof white.